I’m glad you’re asking this question.

 But not all chinchillas are the same.
 It is important to understand your pet’s specific behaviors and temperament.
 Some chinchillas may not be as social as others.

 Sometimes it completely depends on the socialization a chinchilla has already been exposed to before the adoption.

-This doesn’t always mean that chinchillas do better in pairs but for the most part, chinchillas another chinchilla around.
+This doesn’t always mean that chinchillas do better in pairs.
+But for the most part, they like having another chinchilla around.

 The best answer to this question is daily.

 I know, that seems like a lot.
 However, chinchillas are not hard to take care of, and playtime doesn’t require much from you.

 Allow your chinchilla out of the cage once a day if possible.
 Clearly, it’s best to interact and play with your chinchilla during this time.
 However, it’s not 100% necessary.

 If the room is chinchilla proofed of course.
 You want to make sure there are no wires your chinchilla could chew.
 If the room is safe you don’t need to supervise quite as carefully while your chinchilla is out.

 What we just discussed is your chance to make sure you avoid this.
 Don’t worry.
 It sounds more overwhelming than it really is.